fahreen/summer2020/README.md

 ./bin/bionlp
 ```

-## Running raw text files as input for the pipeline
+## c.
+Running raw text files as input for the pipeline
 ### Use the scripts included in this repository
 1) Download the **stanford-corenlp-3.3.1-models.jar** file included in this repository, and place it in the **lib** folder found in the BioScores package
 2) Download the scripts included in this repository named **runRawText** folder